ethanashby/Lawfare_blog_search/README.md

----
-title: "A Pagerank Algorithm to Mine a Website that Provides Legal Analysis of US National Security Issues"
+# A Pagerank Algorithm to Mine a Website that Provides Legal Analysis of US National Security Issues
-author: Ethan Ashby
+## Ethan Ashby
-date: 09/09/2020
+## 09/09/2020
-output: html_document
----

 # Goal